krenalis/krenalis/README.md

 go build -tags osusergo,netgo -trimpath
 ```

-## Install React
+## Install React and other dependencies

-TODO: revise this steps:

 ```
 cd admin
-npm install react
+npm install
 ```

-**NOTE**: you may also need to install other node modules, which are listed in the log file when Esbuild tries to compile the sources.

 It is recommended to add the `/admin/node_modules/` directory your local `.gitignore` file.